void4/wordfreqs/README.md

 ## Usage

-Put all your .txt files into the `text` folder, then run:
+Put all your .txt files into the `texts` folder, then run:

 `python main.py`